jingkunchen/chenserver/README.md

 TCP server,
     Written in C++,
-    That serves use libevent and threadpool,
-    For using in developing network applications,
-    Asynchronous multi thread high concurrency framework.
+    A lightweight server (tcp,udp,icmp), written in C++, The server is built with libevent and threadpool and is used to develop network applications.
+It is an asynchronous multi-thread high concurrency framework.

 Motivation:
     * To allow running high concurrency server service on a development computer without needing to install any third party Library or software.